Nutty chocolate chip granola bars are a great post workout snack! These are sweet and chewy – everyone loves them!

 These granola bars are filled with good for you things like walnuts, oats, and flax seed.
-I used coconut sugar as a slightly healthier sweetener, and that plus the molasses gives these bars a rich flavor and chewy texture.
-If you can’t do nuts, sunflower seeds or pumpkin seeds would be a good alternative.
+I used coconut sugar as a more natural sweetener, and that plus the molasses gives these bars a rich flavor and chewy texture.

 - chocolate chunks and dried cherries